Sid-2D/Outcome-IPU/README.md

 # Outcome for IPU

-A single page [web app](https://outcome-ipu.herokuapp.com) that provides results to IP University students in a tabular form and also displays the class list of the student.
+A single page [web app](https://outcome-ipu.herokuapp.com) that provides results to IP University students in a tabular form and also displays the class ranks, university ranks, aggregate result summary of the student.
+One can also download their individual result in a PDF form and use it when offline.
 All it needs is the student's Roll Number and it fetches all the results available in the database.

 ### From
 ![PDF](Screenshots/PdfScaled.png)